Krasjet/pdf.tocgen/README.md

 ```

 If you are using Python 3.8.4+, the tests might fail due to an issue from
-mamba, I have sent a pull request [mamba] to fix this issue.
+mamba, I have sent a pull request [mamba][mamba] to fix this issue.
 Wait until it's
 merged.

 License